-- 1. Connect the external display to an appropriate video connector on your computer, such as the HDMI connector. - 2.
+- 1. Connect the external display to an appropriate video connector on your computer, such as the USB-C connector or HDMI connector. - 2.
 Connect the external display to an electrical outlet. - 3.
 Turn on the external display.

-If your computer cannot detect the external display, right-click on the desktop, and then click Screen resolution/Display settings → Detect.
+If your computer cannot detect the external display, right-click on the desktop, and then click Screen resolution/Display settings \rightarrow Detect.